Krasnohorska cave – the most adventurous cave in Slovakia

 - your hands will get dirty.
 Deal with it.

 - there’s loads of mosquitoes on the way to the cave entrance, and on the way back, too.
-Be fast when changing into the overall and use
+Be fast when changing into the overall and use natural repellent or natural essential oils that repel insects.

 - you cannot carry anything in your hands while inside of the cave.
 No water bottles, no cameras, no phones etc. You will need both hands when exploring the caves.